linkedweb/django_react_deployment/README.md

 -   Then press **y** to save the changes
 -   Then press **enter** to exit the editor

+In this authorized_keys file you can add multiple ssh keys by just having them on separate lines.

+So if you have another machine you want to have access to your digitalocean server, you can just add in that ssh key in your digitalocean settings, add it into you authorized_keys, and then you're good to go.

 Now run **exit** in the terminal to exit the server session

 Then we want to log in with our newly created user: